OpenFn/kit/README.md

 [TODO] typesync will run automatically when a new package is installed.

+Note that @types packages only synchronise with the major and minor versions of a package.
+So for `@types/x@major.minor.patch`, `major` and `minor` refer to the versions of the corresponding package `x`, and `patch` is the verrsion number of the actual types package.

 ## Testing the CLI on a branch

 From the repo root, run `pnpm install:global`.